gorhill/uBlock/README.md

 [infamous vim test](https://github.com/gorhill/httpswitchboard/wiki/Adblock-Plus-memory-consumption),
 once with only ABP as the active extension, and once with only µBlock as the active extension.
 (Other extensions may also add their own memory footprint.)
+- "It consumes less memory because it doesn't block as well"
+    - Actually it blocks more efficiently.
+See [_benchmark_](#benchmarks) below.

 #### Regarding reviews in various web store